Discover the many MasterClass alternatives that have given creative professionals access to knowledge to advance their skills.

 Initially called Learning Management Systems and now The Learning Company, this platform has been around since the time of courses on VHS tape.
-Today, courses are available on CD, on DVD or via streaming online.
+Today, courses are available on CD, DVD, or online streaming.

 This is a college-level online education platform meant for non-credit enjoyment.
-Today, new courses and a large backlog of older (but still relevant) courses are available to stream online.
+New courses and a large backlog of older (but still relevant) courses are available to stream online.

 Some popular courses include: